leftthomas/SEGAN/README.md

 The generated enhanced audio is on the same directory of input audio.

 ## Results
-The example results and the pre-train Generator weight can be found [here]().
+The example results and the pre-train Generator weight can be downloaded from [here](https://pan.baidu.com/s/1D2nlyYmRFmuhkbp6GjDjFw).